-Following state law, the secretary of transportation then awards the construction contract to the lowest responsible bidder, a private contractor, who is obligated to build the project according to the plan requirements and specifications upon which the bid was received.
+Following state law, the Secretary of Transportation awards the construction contract to the lowest responsible bidder, a private contractor, who is obligated to build the project according to the plan requirements and specifications upon which the bid was received.

-Before a road opens to traffic and before the project is considered complete, an NCDOT engineer not involved in the project's construction conducts a final inspection to verify that it has been completed properly.
+Before a road opens to traffic and before the project is considered complete, an NCDOT team not involved in the construction conducts a final inspection to verify it has been completed properly.